Updated: Sep 7

 Sandi LaRose is the mother of Kailynn, a spirited and joyful young woman who died at the age of 17 when her car was struck by a train.
 Sandi continues to speak about the importance of organ donation and works with organizations to increase awareness around distracted driving.

-If you are struggling with the loss of your child and aren't sure where to start, check out the free download The Grief Relief Guide
+***If you are struggling with the loss of your child and aren't sure where to start, check out the free download My favourite Grief Resources for Grieving Mothers